grayresearch/CX/CHARTER.md

 ## Executive Summary

 This Charter governs the TG for a new Composable Extensions (CX) extension.
-CX is a framework that will enable robust composition of multiple independently authored custom ISA extensions, including legacy custom extensions, so they may be assembled in a conflict-free way into a target RISC-V implementation.
-By multiplexing the custom opcode space, CX will provide features such as naming and versioning, discovery, hardware module reuse, state context management, and stable software binaries that don't need recompilation for each target system -- all without a central management authority.
+CX is a framework that will enable robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, assembled in a conflict-free way into a target RISC-V implementation.
+By multiplexing the custom opcode space, and adopting new software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, hardware module reuse, and stable software binaries that do not require recompilation for each target system -- all without a central management authority.

 ## Introduction - the custom extensions reuse problem